-It is helpful to understand that the Swiss student visa application process involves both the Swiss federal and cantonal administrative authorities.
+It is helpful to understand that the Swiss student visa application process involves both the federal and cantonal administrative authorities of Switzerland.
 Some general regulations are set by the federal authorities, which are responsible for embassies and consulates (representations) overseas.
 Additional regulations are specific to each of the 26 cantons, such as Geneva, and these may or may not be clear to consular staff.
-This can cause variations in instructions.
+This can cause variations instructions.
 All visa applications transit from the representation overseas, to the Swiss federal authorities, to the canton, sometimes back for an additional federal verification, and back to the representation for visa delivery.
 You need to anticipate a process that is somewhat complex and lengthy: 3-6 months.
 The information provided here is based on our close relationship with the Geneva authorities and on our years of experience supporting our students throughout the application procedure.
-It pertains to the canton of Geneva only; if you plan to live in another canton, please consult the relevant cantonal authorities.

-Print our visa checklist and instructions
+It pertains to the canton of Geneva only; if you plan to live elsewhere, please consult the relevant immigration authorities.
+Print our visa checklist and instructions.

-Any missing document will delay the processing of your application.

-Include in your file all listed documents right from the start, even if they are not requested by the representation.
-If the representation refuses to include certain documents in your file, scan and send these directly to the Geneva cantonal authorities (OCPM), via sejour.ocpm@etat.ge.ch, approximately 4 weeks later.
-Sending your missing documents too early is not recommended, as the OCPM has not yet received your file.
+Any missing document will delay processing.
+Include in your file all the listed documents right from the start, even if they are not requested by the representation.
+If the representation refuses to include certain documents in your file, please keep these documents and bring them directly to the Geneva cantonal authorities (OCPM) when you arrive in Geneva.

 Obtaining an appointment with a representation might take longer than expected.

-Also, once submitted, your file will take between 3-7 weeks to reach Switzerland, depending on the country where you submit your application.
+Once submitted, your file will take between 3-7 weeks to reach Switzerland, depending on the country where you submit your application.
 Apply early!